udacity/AIPND-revision/notes/project_intro-to-python.md

 &nbsp;

 ## Indention of Python Code
 Indention is used within Python to distinquish between blocks of code; whereas, with other programming languages, like Java and  C++,  they may have used curly brackets.
-The [PEP8 Style guide](https://www.python.org/dev/peps/pep-0008/) provides the standard for python code and is what has been used for the programs within the Github respository and the Project workspace.
+The [PEP8 Style guide](https://www.python.org/dev/peps/pep-0008/) provides the standard for Python code and is what has been used for the programs within the Github respository and the Project workspace.
 The [PEP8 standard for indention](https://www.python.org/dev/peps/pep-0008/#indentation) is to use 4 spaces for each indention level.
 Not using 4 spaces for indention when editing **_check_images.py_**, will likely result in syntax errors.

-Be aware that using the _tab_ key within most text editors might not guarentee the proper 4 space indention.
-Additionally, not all text editors (including the **_Project Workspace_**) provide the proper 4 space indention as is used in the python programs within the repository for this project.
+Be aware that using the _tab_ key within most text editors might not guarantee the proper 4 space indention.
+Additionally, not all text editors (including the **_Project Workspace_**) provide the proper 4 space indention as is used in the Python programs within the repository for this project.
 &nbsp;
 &nbsp;

 ## Replacing None and Pass Statements
 When editing the functions provided in **_check_images.py_** you will need to replace [_None_](https://docs.python.org/3/library/constants.html#None) or the [_pass_](https://docs.python.org/3/tutorial/controlflow.html#pass-statements) statement with your code for that function.
-The pass statement does nothing, it's used so that the program will still run eventhough the functions have not been fully defined.
-Similarly the value of _None_ represents the absence of a value, it's used so that the program will still run eventhough the functions have not been fully defined.
+The pass statement does nothing, it's used so that the program will still run even though the functions have not been fully defined.
+Similarly the value of _None_ represents the absence of a value, it's used so that the program will still run even though the functions have not been fully defined.
 &nbsp;
 &nbsp;